 The Islamic Moors (mainly Berbers with some Arabs) from North Africa invaded the Iberian Peninsula in 711, destroying the Visigoth Kingdom.
-In 868, Count Vímara Peres reconquered the region between the rivers Minho and Douro, that area then being known as Portucale.
+In 868, Count Vímara Peres reconquered the region between the rivers Minho and Douro.
+That area then became known as Portucale.
 In 1095 Portugal separated almost completely from the Kingdom of Galicia with which it had been combined.
 Its territory consisted mostly of mountains, wastelands and woods.
 By 1250 the Algarve, the southernmost region, was finally recaptured by Portugal from the Moors.
 In 1255 the capital was established in Lisbon where it remains.
-Portugal’s geographic position in Europe has allowed its borders to remain stable for centuries, being unchanged by war or conquest since the 13th century.
+Portugal’s geographic position in Europe has allowed its borders to remain stable for centuries.
+They have been unchanged by war or conquest since the 13th century.

 Portugal is on the Atlantic edge of Europe.
-One has an uninterrupted view of America from the coast, or at least one would if it wasn’t for 3359 miles or 5405 kilometres (yes, I looked it up) of water between.
+One has an uninterrupted view of America from the coast; or at least one would if it wasn’t for 3359 miles or 5405 kilometres (yes, I looked it up) of water between.
 It is therefore no surprise that Portugal was a world power during the “Age of Discovery”.
 It accumulated an empire with footholds in South America, Africa, and Asia.
 Its connections in these lands are reflected in its modern population as well as its food and culture.
-The Portuguese Empire was the first global empire in history, and also the longest-lived of the European colonial empires, spanning almost 600 years,
+The Portuguese Empire was the first global empire in history.
+It was also the longest-lived of the European colonial empires, spanning almost 600 years,

 In 1986 Portugal entered the European Economic Community and left the European Free Trade Association which had been founded by Portugal and its partners in 1960.
 The country joined the Euro in 1999.
-The Portuguese Empire ended de facto when Macau was returned to China, and East Timor was given independence, and many Portuguese returned from those newly established countries.
+The Portuguese Empire ended de facto when Macau was returned to China, and East Timor was given independence.
+Many Portuguese returned from those newly established countries.
 The “retornados” now comprise a sizeable part of the Portuguese population.

-That close association with the worldwide market and its cosmopolitan people have offered Portugal the opportunity to cultivate a unique and colourful cuisine taking advantage of its indigenous products as well as those from its colonies.
-Tomatoes and potatoes arrived from the New World and have become staples just as they are all over the rest of Europe.
+That close association with the worldwide market and its cosmopolitan people have offered Portugal the opportunity to cultivate a unique and colourful cuisine, taking advantage of its indigenous products as well as those from its colonies.
+Tomatoes and potatoes arrived from the New World and have become staples, just as they are all over the rest of Europe.
 Pineapples were introduced to the Portuguese Islands of the Azores and coffee came from Africa via Brazil.
-But before that the Romans introduced onions, garlic, olives and grapes, and the Moors planted rice, grew figs, citrus fruit and almonds.
+But before that the Romans introduced onions, garlic, olives and grapes; the Moors planted rice, grew figs, citrus fruit and almonds.